theopensourceway/guidebook/EDITORIAL.md

 ### To enter Drafting

-- [ ] Author has suggested an outline of proposed material
+- [ ] Authors have suggested an outline of proposed material
-- [ ] One or more editors have reviewed and and approved the author's proposed outline
+- [ ] One or more editors have reviewed and and approved the authors' proposed outline

 ### To enter Draft Review